harleydutton/tabula-rasa/README.md

 		- zones and AUDs
 		- overlay a large grid on a bird's-eye-view image to get zones
 		- changing zones costs a movement action
-	- grouping NPCs
-		- aligning initiatives
-		- wars
 - SETTING
-	- description and anatomy
+	- description and anatomy (of settings in general)
-	- common and mandatory skills
-	- recommended CP and standard array
-	- peoples and culture
+	- description (this is a part of every setting and should describe the setting instance)
-	- magic and technology
+		- magic and or technology
-	- government, economy, resources, and items
+		- shop w/ prices and black market (this will involve baseline currency and AUCs)
+		- peoples, culture, government, cities, government, history, etc.
-	- flora, fauna, and biomes
+		- biomes, flora, fauna, and resources
+	- mechanical shit
+		- typical action delay
+		- starting character points
+		- mandatory skills
+		- common skills
+		- starting equipment options
+			- AUCs
+			- clothes
+			- possessions
+			- tools
-	- countries and cities
+			- weapons and armor
+			- followers
+			- make up a skill
 - STORYTELLER SECTION
 	- making a setting
 		- baseline currency in AUCs and stores in percentage of AUCs